Two rigidity results for stable minimal hypersurfaces: Proof of Theorem

-and $u\in C^{\infty}(M)$ a positive solution to \eqref{eq-u}.
-In the following we prove the completeness of the conformal metric $\gt=u^{\frac43} g$, following the strategy in \cite[Theorem 1]{fis} and using some computations in \cite{elbnelros}.

-\begin{lemma} The metric $\gt=u^{\frac43} g$ is complete. \end{lemma} \begin{proof} As shown in \cite[Theorem 1]{fis} we can construct a minimizing geodesic in the metric $\gt=u^{2k}g$, $\gamma=\gamma(s)$, where $s$ is the arclength in the metric $g$.
-As observed in \cite[Theorem 1]{fis} the completeness of $\gt$ is equivalent to prove that $\gamma$ has infinite $\gt$ length, i.e.
+\begin{lemma} The metric $\gt=u^{\frac43} g$ is complete. \end{lemma} \begin{proof} We do part of the computations for every $n$.
+We consider the $\gt$-minimizing geodesic $\gamma$ just constructed and as observed in Remark \ref{r-lunghe} the completeness of $\gt$ is equivalent to prove that $\gamma$ has infinite $\gt$ length, i.e.